-Feature Projected changes Productivity Productivity will decrease at lower elevations due to increased drought and resultant increase in invasive plants, particularly if grazing levels remain unchanged.
-Deeply rooted perennial grasses will perform best.
+Feature Projected changes Productivity At lower elevations, productivity will depend on the plant community, with deep-rooted perennial grasses performing best.
+Early seral communities dominated by shallow-rooted grasses, annual grasses, and invasive forbs will have lower productivity due to drought, particularly if grazing levels remain unchanged.
 Productivity will increase at higher elevations.
 Frequent drought may lead to fluctuating herd sizes.
-Competition Many desirable plant species, including bunchgrass and rough fescue, may be unable to migrate quickly enough to follow the climate envelopes to which they are adapted and will not out-compete faster-dispersing invasive plants such as cheatgrass.
-Invasive plants may be particularly favoured following fire in forests with little existing understory vegetation.
-Water Dispersed surface water sources available for livestock will decrease.
-Infrastructure Fencing and water developments may need to be relocated to realign with a shifting forage resource.
+Competition Many desirable species, including bunchgrass and rough fescue, may be unable to migrate quickly enough to follow the climate envelopes to which they are adapted, and will not out-compete faster-dispersing invasive plants such as cheatgrass.
+Needlegrasses and some warm season (C4) grasses are better adapted to rapid migration.
+Invasive plants may be particularly favoured following fire in forests with little understory.
+Water • Dispersed surface water sources available for livestock will decrease with reduced snowpack and spring snowfall.
+Infrastructure • Fencing and water developments may need to be relocated to realign with a shifting forage resource.